qu8n/google-sheets-reminder/README.md

 Click on `File` > `Make a copy` in the navigation bar:
 ![copy_template](https://github.com/quandollar/event-email-reminder/blob/main/demo_assets/copy_template.png)

-Rename the file and select its location, but leave attached script as-is:
+Rename the file and select its location as you'd like, but leave the attached script as-is:
 ![copy_template_2](https://github.com/quandollar/event-email-reminder/blob/main/demo_assets/copy_template_2.png)

 In the newly copied Google Sheets file, fill out a pseudo event that takes place today so we can test the template.